 Adopt hiring practices that prioritize the skills you’ll need.

-- Seek individuals who can implement personalized learning inclusively so that all students, including those with disabilities, can benefit.
+- Seek individuals who can implement personalized learning and have experience working with students with disabilities.

 Align existing UDL and MTSS frameworks with the school’s personalized learning system.